Skip to content

 that this problem is not the failure of any particular methodology.

-all are attempts to structure the intent of a particular moment.
+all of them are attempts to structure intent at a specific point in time.

-The problem is that once that structure is fixed,
+The problem is that once a separation criterion becomes established,

-there is less room for different intents to enter in the future.
+there is less room for different future intents to enter.

-An LLM takes the intent revealed in the current prompt
+An LLM takes the intent exposed in the current prompt

-but it barely considers how that abstraction constrains the future space of requirements.
+while barely considering how that abstraction will constrain the space of future requirements.

-This problem goes beyond simply "LLMs generate too much code."
+This problem is not simply "LLMs write too much code."

-More precisely, an LLM takes the intent given in the current prompt
+More precisely, an LLM, working from the intent given in the current context,

-That is, it assembles abstractions around the requirements visible right now,
+That is, it works from the requirements visible right now,

-and the separation criteria that seem plausible at this moment,
+and the separation criteria that seem most plausible at this moment,

-The problem is that the intent of a real system doesn't end there.
+The problem is that the intent of a real system does not end there.

 Real-world intent always arrives with a delay.

-while tomorrow's requirements lie latent, not yet put into words.
+while tomorrow's requirements are still latent, not yet put into words.

-A human developer cannot fully predict these latent requirements,
+A human developer cannot fully predict the existence of these latent requirements,

-but at least knows from experience that more requirements will come.
+but at least knows from experience that they will eventually arrive.

-does not only ask "is this right for now?"
+the developer does not only ask "does this work now"

-but also asks "will this break less badly later?"
+but also asks "will this break less easily later."

-An LLM, by contrast, largely treats the intent revealed in the current prompt
+An LLM, by contrast, tends to take the intent visible in the current prompt

 As a result,

-it generates structures that fit the current requirements well
+it very reliably produces designs that fit the current requirements well

 This is one form of what is commonly called over-engineering.

-is not simply a matter of having too many classes or too many files.
+does not simply mean having many classes and many files.

 The real problem is